JW-333/application/README.md

 - *As a user, I want to be able to update the information about a parking space in the list because the previous information is not accurate.*
 - *As a user, I want to be able to remove a parking space in the list because it no longer exists.*
+- *As a user, when I quit the application, I want to have the option to save the list of parking spaces.*
+- *As a user, when I start the application, I want to load the list of parking spaces.*